 Blueprint – Best Score Guarantee

 Blueprint has been helping future lawyers prepare for the LSAT and raise their scores for nearly 20 years with various prep offerings, including virtual classes, on-demand prep, and tutoring.
-We chose to feature their 170+ Course because it promises to help students achieve an LSAT score in the highest possible range.
+We chose to feature their 170+ Course because it promises to help students either reach a score of 170 (if their starting score is 160 or higher) or improve their LSAT score by at least 10 points.
 This program is worth exploring for those looking to achieve a particular score to enhance their law school applications or scholarship eligibility.

 What We Like